Paragonixx/Active-Directory-Lab/README.md

 ## Objective

-The goal of this project is to establish an Active Directory (home lab) incorporating Splunk, Kali Linux, and Atomic Red Team.
-Its purpose is to gain insights into domain environments, develop skills in event ingestion for a SIEM, and generate telemetry to detect real-world attacks effectively in the future.
+The aim of this project is to create a home lab Active Directory setup integrating Splunk, Kali Linux, and Atomic Red Team.
+The objective is to understand domain environments, enhance proficiency in event ingestion for a SIEM, and generate telemetry for improved detection of real-world attacks in the future.

 ### Skills Learned

 - Advanced understanding of SIEM concepts and practical application.